 8. If these items are for a community event, please also include the event flyer.

 *Please note that someone will contact you once your request is ready.
-Also keep in mind that masks are only provided for individuals, families, community-based, faith-based, schools and non-profit organizations.
 Masks will not be provided to for-profit organizations or those who received funding for PPE.

 What is Coronavirus (COVID-19)?

 COVID-19 is an infectious disease caused by a newly discovered coronavirus.
 Those who have contracted the disease report experiencing mild to severe symptoms of:

 - repeated shaking with chills,

 - new loss of taste or smell two to 14 days after exposure to the virus.

 If you develop any of these emergency warning signs for COVID-19 get medical attention immediately:

 - Persistent pain or pressure in the chest